kaitlynwarhurst/COMP-3005-Final-Project/README.txt

 Code is in FinalProjV2 and should be loaded into intellegji to run properly.
 Please modify the needed settings if your database does not use the defaults.

+Create database and call it FitnessClubDatabase
+Create the tables by copying the ddl code and copying it into the query tool for the database and run it.
+Populate the tables by copying the dml into the query tool and running it.

 queries.java -
 	Currently set to have default url, user and password to connect to the database- these values need to be changed if you are not using default values- can be done by just setting static variables at the top of the class